rust-lang/book/src/ch17-05-traits-for-async.md

 scope of this chapter: you generally only need to worry about it when writing a custom `Future` implementation.

 Instead, we’ll focus on the type for `self`.
 This is the first time we’ve seen a method where `self` has a type annotation.
 A type annotation for `self` is similar to type annotations for other function parameters, with two key differences.
-First, when we specify the type of `self` like this, we’re telling Rust what type `self` must be to call this method.
+First, when we specify the type of `self` in this way, we’re telling Rust what type `self` must be to call this method.
 Second, a type annotation on `self` can’t be just any type.
 It’s only allowed to be the type on which the method is implemented, a reference or smart pointer to that type, or a `Pin` wrapping a reference to that type.
-We’ll see more on this syntax in Chapter
-18. For now, it’s enough to know that if we want to poll a future (to check whether it is `Pending` or `Ready(Output)`), we need a mutable reference to the type, which is wrapped in a `Pin`.
+We’ll see more on this syntax in Chapter 18.
+For now, it’s enough to know that if we want to poll a future (to check whether it is `Pending` or `Ready(Output)`), we need a mutable reference to the type, which is wrapped in a `Pin`.

 `Pin` is a wrapper type.
 In some ways, it’s similar to the `Box`, `Rc`, and other smart pointer types we saw in Chapter 15, which also wrap other types.